NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/ATACseq/lab-atacseq-bulk.rst

   1007 ENCFF828ZPN.chr14.genrich.narrowPeak
   2115 nk_stim.chr14.genrich.narrowPeak

 It turns out ``Genrich`` detected more peaks in the joint mode, including in locations not picked up in neither of the individual libraries.
 Some of  these locations have been also detected by ``MACS3 callpeak``, see figures below.
-This requires further investigation and comparisons, for now however we can conclude that adding more replicates improves the sensitivity.
+This requires further investigation and comparisons, for now however we can conclude that adding more replicates improves the sensitivity of peak calling.
+Upon inspection of alignments in bam files and peak calls, many of the peaks called only in joint replicate analysis tend to have lower signal-to-noise ratio than peaks detected also in individual replicates.

 .. list-table:: Figure 0.
 Comparison of peaks detected by Genrich and macs3.